wizardkids/railfence/readme.md

 1. `encrypt_railfence(plaintext, num_rails)`: Converts the plaintext string into a set of "rails".
 The encrypted message, along with the number of rails, is saved in `encrypted_message.json`.

 2. `decrypt_railfence(ciphertext, num_rails)`: Decrypts the encrypted message stored in `encrypted_message.json` using the provided number of rails.
+The decrypted text is saved in `decrypted_message.txt`.

 ## Usage
 $ `python railfence.py --help`

 Usage: railfence.py [OPTIONS] [PLAINTEXT]

-  The utility encrypts, and subsequently decrypts, a message using railfence encryption
+  The utility either encrypts or decrypts a message using railfence encryption.

 Options:
   -r, --rails INTEGER  Number of rails.  [default: 3]